humanestandards/home/content/play/fair-play-powers.md

 Mnenomics, or Symbolic Association is the most efficient Learning technique.

-The Humane Standards use the limbs of our body, such as our hands to help us explore and remember our Humane Powers in a more intuitive manner.
+The Humane Standards use the limbs of our body, such as our hands to help us explore and remember our Fair-Play Powers in a more intuitive manner.

 ### \__\_